iterative/dvc.org/content/docs/api-reference/open.md

 increases the performance of the code (minimizing memory usage), and is typically faster than loading the whole data into memory.

-> If you want to load the complete file contents into memory, you can use
+> If you wanted to load the complete file contents into memory, you can use
 > `dvc.api.read()` instead:
 >
 > ```py